gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ### Architecture

-We currently only support AMD64 for both FrontLine and Gatling injectors.
+We currently only support AMD64 for both the Gatling Enterprise server and the Gatling injectors.

 We don't support ARM at the moment.